Ralerus/eventlab-doc/Software Requirements Specification/Use Cases/CRUD Group/UC-Specification-CRUD-Group.md

 3. He fills in the required name and description of the event.
 4. The user decides if the group should be public or private by clicking on the radio buttons.
 5. To select people to the group the user has to click on the "Select participants" button.
-6. He gets a list of all his friends and is able to choose the participants the user wants to join his group.
+6. He gets a list of all users and is able to choose the participants to join his group.
 7. With clicking the "Add to group" button the participants are added to the group.
 8. To finish the group he has to click on the "Submit" button.
 9. The group is created and added to the group page of all the affected users.